d3rp/clima/README.md

             """This will be shown in --help for subcommand-bar""" print('bar')

-The `__init__` works as a funnel for the command line arguments baking them into the configuration `c` i.e. the argument parsing is done here:

-    def __init__(self, **cli_args):
-        c(cli_args, Configuration())

 The methods are parsed as subcommands for the cli and their respective doc strings will show in the subcommands' help print out.
 Note the usage of the parsed configuration `c`:

     print(c.a)
     print(c.x)

-The implicit step to enable this magic is importing c from *clinfig*:

-    from clinfig import c

-Lsstly, the preparation for the command line --help:

-    def main():
-        prepare(Cli, Configuration())

-In which the defined class for the command line business logic and the schema class (NamedTuple) is given as the first parameter for the previously imported prepare function:

-    from clinfig import prepare

 Also, to enable autocompletion in IDEs, this hack is needed for the time being:

     c: Configuration = c